… or printing t3h stuff, ha!

 RetroKomp Star Award – Quartet

-Above experiment was nearly just in time with a request that came to me.
-Sachy (Main RetroKomp party organizer) asked me and Johny/Lamers to 3D Print a RetroKomp Star Award – a major prize to honor deep involvement in the demoscene, retro computing, etc. etc.
+The above experiment was nearly just in time with a request that came to me.
+Sachy/Lamers (Main RetroKomp party organizer) asked me and Johny/Lamers to 3D Print a RetroKomp Star Award – a major prize to honor deep involvement in the demoscene, retro computing, etc., etc.

 Johny made a 3D model that was IMO great.

 He’d created a model that combined two parts.
-Bottom one that formed a base and a second with QUARTET logo.
+The bottom one formed a base and a second with the QUARTET logo.
 However, Sachy raised a bar and asked if I could print it in two colors – preferably C64 logo colors – blue and red.

 The good thing is that I actually had filaments with nearly exact colors for this project.
 I’ve started to print out a model that I’ve received from Johny.